Saddle Brook, New Jersey: Education

-Saddle Brook High School with 794 students in grades 7–12, combining both middle school and high school in a single building.
+Saddle Brook High School / Middle School with 804 students in grades 7–12.

 Public school students from the township, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.